Overarching research goal of the CRC VirusREvolution

 The primary objective of VirusREvolution is to pioneer the creation of specialized bioinformatic and photonic tools dedicated to viruses.
 More specifically we have four different goals:

-G1 Tools for the description of novel emerging viruses.
+G1 Tools for the systematic characterisation of novel viruses.

 It is of utmost importance to detect and characterise fast and efficiently novel emerging viruses.
 Within VirusREvolution we will develop tools for virus identification, annotation, alignments and general characterisation on the level of genome and morphology.